 The Foundation was originally set up by James Marjoribanks to support local health charities.
-This year’s event took place at the Carfraemill Lodge Hotel, and was in aid of the Border Macmillan Cancer Centre‘s redesign and extension.
+This year’s event took place at the Carfraemill Lodge Hotel, and was in aid of the Borders Macmillan Cancer Centre‘s redesign and extension.

 Mr Marjoribanks and his wife Elaine were delighted to have had the opportunity to raise money for the Centre.
 It provides a focus for specialist cancers services in the Scottish Borders.

 Representatives from Capital Document Solutions, including Area Sales Director John Campbell, attended this year’s dinner.
 The dinner featured a silent auction and also a raffle.

 Capital was pleased to have donated one of the popular prizes, an Apple iPad, which raised £500.
 We were also proud to have been able to use our printing services to provide the programmes.